Priya112030/M2/README.md

 # EX-06 - Looping
 ## AIM:
-Write a C program to print even numbers ranging from M to N (including M and N values).
+Write a C program to print  numbers ranging from M to N (including M and N values).

 ## ALGORITHM:
 ```